centminmod/wordpress-plugin-mirror-poc/readme.md

 - **Compression Support**: The Worker supports gzip compression, reducing bandwidth usage and improving download speeds.

-- **Separate Caching for ZIP and JSON**: By caching ZIP files and JSON metadata separately, the system can efficiently handle partial updates and reduce storage costs.
+- **Separate Caching for ZIP, JSON, and Checksums**: By caching ZIP files, JSON metadata, and checksums separately, the system can efficiently handle partial updates and reduce storage costs.

 - **Cache-Only Mode**: A new feature allows checking and updating the cache and R2 bucket without downloading files, useful for preemptive caching and system checks.

+- **Checksum Verification**: The system now fetches and stores plugin checksums, enabling integrity verification of downloaded files.

 - **WordPress Plugin 1.2 API Bridge Worker**: An additional WordPress Plugin API Bridge Worker is created using a separate Cloudflare Worker.
 It is designed to bridge the gap between the WordPress Plugin API 1.0 and 1.2 versions `https://api.wordpress.org/plugins/info/1.0` vs `https://api.wordpress.org/plugins/info/1.2`.
 It allows clients to query plugin information using the 1.2 API format while fetching data from either a mirrored 1.0 API endpoint or the official WordPress.org 1.0 API, providing flexibility and reliability in data retrieval